EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: artwork-align="center"}

-A CBOR encoded array, say of a uint and a byte string,  may be converted into a CBOR byte string:
+A array, say of an uint and a byte string, may be converted into a byte string (bstr):

 ~~~~~~~~~~~~~~~~~~~~~~~
 CDDL Type                       Diagnostic              Encoded
 --------------------------------------------------------------------
 bstr                            h'cd'                   0x41cd
 [ uint, bstr ]                  [ 24, h'cd' ]           0x82181841cd